your passport to all things web

 5 Signs That Your Computer Is Malware Infected

 It seems that every other day some major company has been hacked, leaking massive amounts of supposedly secure, sensitive data.
 Hackers do not only target large companies.
 Some hackers prefer smaller targets to gain access to your personal information.
 Additionally, hackers can use personal computers to reach those larger data stores!
-This puts you at risk for malware.
+This puts you at risk for computer malware.

-What is malware?
+What is computer malware?
 Malware is intentionally harmful software, including viruses, worms, Trojan horses, ransomware, spyware, adware, scareware, and other malicious programs.
 Because malware can run silently in the background, there is no sure-fire way to tell if your computer has been infected with Malware other than running a virus scan.
 However, sometimes malware can create performance issues on your computer.
 Here are 5 reasons to suspect Malware on your computer.

 1. Your machine is running slower than usual